History of Marcos Giron in Timeline

 In 2014, Giron won the singles title at the NCAA Division I Tennis Championships for UCLA.

-In 2021, Giron started his season at the Murray River Open, beating Adrian Mannarino in the second round but losing to Dan Evans in the third.
-He then participated in the Australian Open, losing in the first round to Alexander Zverev.
+In 2021, Giron started his season at the Murray River Open, beating Adrian Mannarino, but losing to Dan Evans.
+He also participated in the Australian Open, losing to Alexander Zverev in the first round.

 May 2022: Top 50 Debut